 What to Expect

 Worship & Learning: Lutheran Church of the Incarnation (LCI) through most of the year holds Sunday worship services at 8:30 and 10:30 AM, with Sunday School for children ages K-6, Youth Groups for grades 7-12, and Adult Education forums all meeting at 9:30 AM.
-Our worship style is liturgical, featuring Bible readings, singing, prayers, a sermon, and serving of Communion.
+Our worship style is liturgical for most services*, featuring Bible readings, singing, prayers, a sermon, and serving of Communion.
 Most of our singing features piano accompaniment, and sometimes guitar.
 Our pastor wears a traditional robe, but you can come dressed as you like.
 Children are welcome in our services; for those with infants who need child care, our Nursery is available (see below).

 Fellowship: We have coffee fellowship time after both services in our appropriately named Fellowship Hall.
 This offers a low-key way for visitors to meet some of our (very friendly) congregation.
 Or you can simply leave after service; we do not ask visitors to stand up and be recognized as some people find this embarrassing.